Mega Millions Jackpot Grows Again: $636 Million for Tonight

 For an extra $1 per play, players can add the Megaplier.
 Prior to the Mega Millions drawing, the Megaplier number – ranging from two to five – is randomly selected.
 The Megaplier applies to non-jackpot prizes.

 About the Pennsylvania Lottery: The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 Since its inception in 1971, the Pennsylvania Lottery has contributed nearly $23.7 billion to programs that include property tax and rent rebates; free transit and reduced-fare shared rides; the low-cost prescription drug programs PACE and PACENET; long-term living services; and the 52 Area Agencies on Aging, including full- and part-time senior centers throughout the state.

 The Pennsylvania Lottery reminds its players to play responsibly.
 Players must be 18 or older.
-Players are reminded to check every ticket, every time.
+Players are urged to check every ticket, every time.

-For drawings results, winning numbers, winners’ stories and to subscribe to the Lottery’s RSS news feed, visit www.palottery.com.
-Also log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.
+For more information, visit www.palottery.com, log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.